 Tenuta di Biserno – Lodovico

 Named after the estate’s savior, Lodovico is perhaps one of Tuscany’s less famous icon wines.
-After investing his heart and soul into Bolgheri’s Ornellaia, Marchese Lodovico Antinori decided to pursue other projects and brought a neglected property now called Tenuta di Biserno.
-He felt that the combination of clay soils, altitude, and cooling influence of the Tyrrhenian sea would make high-quality winegrowing a distinct possibility.
+After investing his heart and soul into Bolgheri’s Ornellaia, Marchese Lodovico Antinori pursued other projects and brought a neglected property now called Tenuta di Biserno.
+He felt that the combination of clay soils, altitude, and cooling influence of the Tyrrhenian Sea would make high-quality wine growing a distinct possibility.
 He has since been vindicated: Lodovico has quickly risen to the ranks of Tuscany’s most outstanding wines.
 This is particularly remarkable, as the vines were planted as recently as 2005.
-With the help of Bordeaux consultant Michel Rolland and exceptional terroir, this Cabernet Franc-dominant blend is both refined and powerful – generous to a fault, its velvety and fleshy palate is wonderfully indulgent.
+With the help of Bordeaux consultant Michel Rolland and exceptional terroir, this Cabernet Franc-dominant blend is refined and powerful – generous to a fault; its velvety and fleshy palate is wonderfully indulgent.
 And like Sassicaia, the 2017 has been lauded as the best vintage yet.
 Its reputation can only grow and grow.

 Antinori – Solaia